PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 Now that we have acquired the basics of forming a problem statement, it's essential to use it methodologically.
 Listing the different ways in which you can approach

-Create a file to make notes for yourself: a Word file, .txt file, a limestone tablet, or google documents file; whatever you prefer to write in.

 ### Excercise 1: Write down the different ways you can get started writing your problem statement.
+Write it down in your note file using a bullet point list.
 Hint: the answers are in the video above.

 ### Excercise 2: Form a draft of your problem Statement